 What is the difference between a Medallion Guarantee and a Notary Public?

 Notary service is used to guarantee the validity of a signature only.
 A Notary Public is a public officer who witnesses and certifies the authenticity of signatures on deeds and other written instruments.
 They also may administer oaths and affirmations when needed and make certified copies of certain unrecorded original documents The Notary Public serves as an impartial witness to a transaction on legal documents, e.g. deeds, affidavits, etc. .
 Notaries are available at all branch locations at no charge to our members, shared branch members and non-members.
-Please note that we are unable to notarize I-9 forms.
+Please note that we are unable to notarize I-9 forms or on wills.

 A Medallion Guarantee is used only in situations involving the sale or transfer of securities.
 A Medallion Guarantor bears financial liability should the signature prove to be fraudulent.
 The Medallion Signature Guarantee Service is available at all branch locations.
 Some documents require further research and may require 3-5 business days to review.
 Copies will be submitted and you will retain your original documentation.
 Click on Medallion Stamp Member Checklist to access a form that will assist you with the preparation of documents requiring a Medallion Signature Guarantee.